WordPerfect: Reception

 While WordPerfect was no longer an independent company after 1994, it (along with Novell) was instrumental in making Utah Valley a focus for software development.

 PC Magazine stated in March 1983 that "WordPerfect is very impressive, a more than full-featured program with a few truly state-of-the-art goodies tucked into the package".
 It cited WordPerfect's inclusion of mail merge, footnotes, and macros—all missing from WordStar—as well as "virtually every ... feature that one ought to expect from a higher-priced program" including find-and-replace, bold and underline display, and automatic paragraph reflow.
 Byte in December 1984 noted the application's built-in print buffer, ability to show bold, underline, and centered text, and extensive math capabilities.
 It criticized the quality of the spell checker and difficult tab settings, but concluded that "its powerful capabilities far outweigh the problems mentioned".

+Stating in The Yale Review that they were "not at all the best known", Edward Mendelson in 1985 recommended WordPerfect 4.0 as among the three best word processors for "journalists, essayists, and scholars, novelists, dramatists, and poets".
+Despite "serious flaws [and] special varieties of annoyance and illogic", he said that they "are each far superior to anything else available".
 "I have finally found a program that dethrones WordStar", the Orlando Sentinel wrote in August 1985: "It does everything more than competently, and its shortcomings are minor".
 The author praised the software's speed, ease of learning, "uncluttered screen", autosave, "not excessive" hardware requirements, and "as little as $219 by mail order" price.
 While wishing for split screen, undo, and the ability to save ASCII files without linefeeds, the review concluded "I'm happy as an otter on a fresh mudslide".
 Compute! in August 1985 called WordPerfect "excellent".
 It especially praised the clean, uncluttered screen and fast spell checker.
+Mendelson in spring 1986 said that version 4.1 had "all its old virtues intact and many new ones added".

+Jerry Pournelle in October 1987 said that WordPerfect "is darned good".
+While preferring Q&A Write in some ways, he said that "WordPerfect is a good professional writer's tool, and they keep updating and adding features as I suggest them".
+PC in 1988 named WordPerfect 4.2 an Editor's Choice among 55 tested word processors.
+Mendelson wrote that its "dozens of small conveniences add up to one of the most agreeable programs to work with".
+Citing fonts, proportional printing, and cumbersome copy-and-paste as the only deficiencies, he concluded that WordPerfect had supplanted WordStar as the industry standard "with good reason".
 Noting the spell checker's size and the company's "excellent track record of supporting its software", Antic in May 1988 concluded that "If you want to own the most power-packed word processor available for the ST today, and can live with the relative complexity needed for harnessing this power, WordPerfect is what you've been waiting for."